-This viaduct on the North British Railway's Hamilton branch crossed the River Clyde just south of Bothwell and east of Blantyre.
-The condition of the viaduct led to the line being cut back to Bothwell [NB] , just to the north, in 1952.
-Formerly the line had continued south to Craighead Signal Box, Auchenraith, and Hamilton [NB] .
+This was a seven span 727 ft double track viaduct over the River Clyde with metalwork built by the Dalmarnock Iron Works.
+This viaduct on the North British Railway^s Hamilton branch crossed the River Clyde just south of Bothwell and east of Blantyre.
+The condition of the viaduct led to the line being cut back to Bothwell [North British], just to the north, in 1952.
+Formerly the line had continued south to Craighead Signal Box, Auchenraith, and Hamilton [NBR].

-The ashlar piers of this viaduct have been removed.
+The ashlar piers of this viaduct have been removed, the stone recovered for other purposes.

 Bothwell [North British]